eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.1 User-centricity

-The EUDI Wallet prioritizes user-centricity as a core design principle.
+The EUDI Wallet prioritises user-centricity as a core design principle.
 This means placing user needs and experience at the forefront of every design decision.
 The wallet should be intuitive and easy to use, with seamless integration into existing use cases.
 Users should have clear